Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

 \end{IEEEproof}

-\begin{theorem} For a ($\lambda$+$\lambda$)-ENAS algorithm using the bitwise mutation and the non-repeated selection mechanism, its EHT is lower bounded by:
+\begin{theorem} For a ($\lambda$+$\lambda$)-ENAS algorithm using the bitwise mutation and the non-repeated selection mechanism, its EHT is lower bounded by \myref{eq:lbEHT_M5}:

-where $n$ is the solution size ($n=n_1+n_2$), $\lambda$ is the population size, $P_4^m(x,y)$ represents the Mutation\#4 transition probability of the parents $x$ to offspring $y$ and can be derived from~\myref{eq:pmxy_M5}, and $\pi_t{(\chi_d)}$ is the population distribution $\pi_t$. \end{theorem}
+where $n$ is the solution size, $\lambda$ is the population size, $P_4^m(x,y)$ represents the \textbf{Mutation\#4} transition probability of the parents $x$ to offspring $y$ and can be derived from~\myref{eq:pmxy_M5}, and $\pi_t{(\chi_d)}$ is the population distribution $\pi_t$. \end{theorem}

-\begin{IEEEproof} For each solution, bitwise mutation (Mutation\#4) implies that the individual independently modifies each bit with probability $p=1/n$ to produce a new solution.
-Since each bit with the same probability of being mutated, which follows the same principle as Mutation\#3, we can further get the lower bound of EHT based on Theorem \ref{theorem:CEHTENAS_M3}.
+For each solution, bitwise mutation (\textbf{Mutation\#4}) implies that the individual independently modifies each bit with probability $p=1/n$ to produce a new solution.
+Since each bit has the same probability of being mutated, which follows the same principle as \textbf{Mutation\#3}, we can further get the lower bound of EHT based on Theorem~\ref{theorem:CEHTENAS_M5}.
+Due to space limitations, detailed proof will be provided in the supplementary materials.

-1) At the $t$-th generation, $\xi_t$ can be any population $X$ in $\chi_k$.
-When $x\in X$ executing the bitwise mutation, its \textbf{mutation transition probability} is calculated as follows.
-Once $X$ performs one step of mutation, the offspring population $Y$ belongs to $\chi$.
-Thus, the distance of $Y$ belongs to $[0,n]$.
-Similar to~\myref{equ:E(P(Y|X))_M3}, the probability of the population $Y$ belonging to $\chi_{k+D}$ can be expressed by~\myref{equ:E(P(Y|X))_M5}:

-where $D$ belongs to $[-k,n-k]$.
-The first term implies the probability that any offspring $y$ in $Y$ satisfies $d_y\geq k+D$, the second term means that any offspring $y$ in $Y$ satisfies $d_y>k+D$, and the subtraction of the two terms represents the probability that any one of the offspring in $Y$ satisfies $d_y\geq k+D$ and at least one offspring satisfies $d_y=k+D$.

-2) According to the~\myref{con:drift_t_2_M3_without_d}, the \textbf{point-wise drift} from $\xi_t$ to $\xi_{t+1}$ can be calculated by \myref{con:drift_t_2_M5_without_d}:

-where the inequality is based on considering all $d_Y$ that can make $(d_X-d_Y)>0$.
-Thus, similar to~\myref{con:drift_t_2_M3}, we have:

-where $P^m(x,y)$ denotes the bitwise mutation transition probability of individual $x$ to $y$, which can be derived from ~\myref{eq:pmxy_M5}, and the last inequality is derived by considering for any $x\in X$ there is $\sum_{d_y\geq 0}P^m(x,y)=1$.

-3) Furthermore, according to the derivation process of formula \myref{con:ave_drift_t_mutation1} in Theorem \ref{eq:lbEHT_mutation1}, the \textbf{average drift} at the $t$-th generation can be calculated by:

-4) According to the Mutataion\#4 transition probability ~\myref{eq:pmxy_M5}, the EHT of the ENAS algorithm is derived by: